 Some Times we need to edit the Hosts file, For Different purposes like custom domain redirection, block certain websites, or remove malicious entries set by malware.
-We can modify the host files using Notepad but, As This is a system file we cant modify this with normal user account, We need administrator rights.
-For this we need to open Notepad As ( Admin )
+We can modify the host files using Notepad but, As This is a system file we can’t modify this with a normal user account, We need administrator rights.
+For this, we need to open Notepad As ( Admin )

-Here Select All Files from the drop-down menu and double click on hosts file.
+- Here Select All Files from the drop-down menu and double-click on the host’s file.

-For example, if you wanted to use the HOSTS file to translate a host name of a computer called “FTPserver” into the IP address of 192.168.1.100, Then We need to Add Bellow line:
+For example, if you wanted to use the HOSTS file to translate a hostname of a computer called “FTPserver” into the IP address of 192.168.1.100, Then We need to Add the Bellow line:

 The HOSTS file can also translate Fully Qualified Domain Names (or FQDNs) of computers, such as ones used on the Internet.

-For example, if you wanted to add a manual line to translate a FQDN of a computer called “webserver.domain.com” into the IP address of 11.06.23.100 you would add this line:
+For example, if you wanted to add a manual line to translate an FQDN of a computer called “webserver.domain.com” into the IP address of 11.06.23.100 you would add this line:

 When you ping it, your computer will resolve the name to the correct IP address:

 You Can Redirect Any Website to Another website by modifying the Host file.
-For Ex: you want your To Redirect YouTube.com to Twitter.com Means when you open Youtube.com on your web browser it automatically redirect to twitter.com.
+For Ex: you want To Redirect YouTube.com to Twitter.com This means when you open Youtube.com on your web browser it automatically redirects to twitter.com.

-Now on Host file Add the Twitter IP Space and The Domain Name
+Now on the Host file Add the Twitter IP Space and The Domain Name

 This line tells our computer to connect Youtube.com to Twitter’s IP address.
-Type Youtube.com you’ll end up at Twitter!
+Type Youtube.com you’ll end up on Twitter!